Yap, Micronesia Guide

 Best Time to Visit

-The best time to visit Yap is during the dry season, which runs from December to April.
-During these months, you can expect sunny skies, lower humidity, and calmer seas, making it ideal for diving, snorkeling, and exploring the island.
-The wet season, from May to November, can bring heavy rainfall and occasional typhoons.
+The best time to visit Yap is during its dry season, which typically runs from December to May.
+During these months, you'll generally experience less rainfall, lower humidity, and calmer seas, making it ideal for diving, snorkeling, and exploring the island's natural beauty.
+While manta rays are present in Yap's waters year-round, the dry season often offers better underwater visibility.
+The wet season, from June to November, brings more rain and potentially rougher seas, though showers are often brief, and the island remains lush and green.

 Transportation